mmaz/neet/docs/imitation_learning.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tQCZjKa3Bpw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The CNN architecture we will use is a slightly modified version of PilotNet from Nvidia:
+This lab and the CNN architecture we will use are based on PilotNet from Nvidia:

 * [Nvidia's blog post introducing the concept and their results](https://devblogs.nvidia.com/deep-learning-self-driving-cars/)
 * [Nvidia's PilotNet paper](https://arxiv.org/pdf/1704.07911.pdf)